OXID-eSales/vat-tbe-services-documentation/intro.rst

 * Take advantage of

   * the logging of the customer's location when ordering electronic products or services
-  * the logging of the VAT ID number as proof for taxable customers ("business (taxable person)").
+  * the logging of the VAT ID with date and time of entry as proof for taxable customers ("business (taxable person)").
     |br|
     For taxable customers, the invoice will show the net price without VAT.
 * Extend :productname:`OXID eShop eVAT` with custom determination methods if required.